Task automation: How to automate document workflows and repetitive tasks (2026)

 Building automated task workflows

-Most platforms include prebuilt task types that can run sequentially or in parallel.
-No coding required.
+Most platforms include prebuilt task types that can run sequentially or in parallel, with no coding required.

 Business rules